harmony-development/Loqui/README.md

 `icy_matrix` is a Matrix client written in Rust using the `iced` GUI library.
 It uses `ruma` and `ruma-client` to interact with the Matrix network.

 It aims to be lightweight with a good out-of-the-box experience and a small amount of customization.
-Currently very WIP.
+Currently very WIP

+## Requirements
+- Current stable Rust and Cargo.

+## Building
+- Make sure you have current stable Rust and Cargo.
+- Clone the repo, and switch the working directory to it: `git clone https://github.com/yusdacra/icy_matrix.git && cd icy_matrix`
+- To build and run the project use `cargo run`.

 ## Current features
 - Plain-text message and file sending